Kaya identity: Overview

 The Kaya identity was developed by Japanese energy economist Yoichi Kaya.
-It is the subject of his book Environment, Energy, and Economy: strategies for sustainability co-authored with Keiichi Yokobori as the output of the Conference on Global Environment, Energy, and Economic Development (1993 : Tokyo, Japan).
+It is the subject of his book Environment, Energy, and Economy: strategies for sustainability, co-authored with Keiichi Yokobori as the output of the 1993 Conference on Global Environment, Energy, and Economic Development in Tokyo.
 It is a variation of Paul R. Ehrlich & John Holdren's I=PAT formula that describes the factors of environmental impact.

 Kaya identity is expressed in the form: